cruxone/codeTest/README.md

 python redactor.py /some/directory/ log1.gz log2.gz
 ```
 An audit.log file with be placed where the script was ran, and will show the name of logs redacted, and line counts.
+This has been tested using mutliple files that when gunzipped are roughly 730mb per file and takes about 42 seconds per file of that size, while consuming about 5 mb of memory.

+TODO: write this in go and post some generic performance differences.